 Steroids are injected into the hip for a variety of reasons, from hip pain management to maternal-fetal treatment.
-When you receive a hip injection, you'll notice a slight burning sensation and even achiness directly following the injection, but the steroids shouldn't impede your ability to exercise.
-In fact, steroid hip injections have a short recovery period, after which you should be able to resume full physical activity within the parameters set for you by your doctor or physical therapist.
+When you receive a hip injection, you'll notice a slight burning sensation and even achiness, but the steroids shouldn't impede your ability to exercise after a cortisone injection in your hip.
+In fact, hip cortisone injection recovery time is typically short, after which you should be able to resume full physical activity within the parameters set for you by your doctor or physical therapist.

-When you're issued a hip steroid injection, the procedure is done in-office or in a hospital clinic.
+When you're issued a steroid shot for inflammation, the procedure is done in-office or in a hospital clinic.
 The injection site is cleaned and the steroids are injected into the hip.
 After the injection, the nurse or doctor issuing the shot rubs the injection site to disperse the steroids.
-You'll then recover for anywhere from 15 to 30 minutes, during which you'll be monitored for adverse reactions.
+Hip cortisone injection recovery time is anywhere from 15 to 30 minutes, during which you'll be monitored for adverse reactions.
 Typically the only side effects include pain, redness and swelling at the injection site.

 You'll be able to resume walking directly after the short recovery period in your doctor's office.
 In fact, walking after your steroid shot for inflammation helps to disperse the medicine and prevent stiffness in the hip at the injection site.
 You won't need any special attention following the injection unless you've had a reaction to the steroids.
 Still, your doctor might caution you to avoid high-intensity activity directly after the injection, since excess movement could cause you more pain and swelling at the injection site.